 The strong start to the season has given Edwards the Sprint Cup Series points lead, with his closest competitor Newman sitting nine points back.
-RFR now has the points lead in both the Nationwide and Sprint Cup Series after Ricky Stenhouse Jr. took the points lead from Jason Leffler in Saturday’s Royal Purple 300.
+RFR now has the points lead in both the Nationwide and Sprint Cup series after Stenhouse took the points lead from Jason Leffler in Saturday’s Royal Purple 300.

 Clearly, Edwards hasn’t lost any momentum from last season after he won the final two races of the 2010 season.
 Edwards continues to sing the praises of Ford Racing’s new FR9 engine, a change that seems to have helped all Fords across the board.
 Matt Kenseth is 10th in points right now and has quietly finished fourth the past two weeks, while sour luck has put Greg Biffle 20th in points.

-*Honorable Mention:* Tony Stewart’s temper (Stewart refused to talk to reporters after a botched tire strategy and ill handling car took him out of a top 10 finish.
+Honorable Mention: Stewart’s temper (Stewart refused to talk to reporters after a botched tire strategy and ill-handling car took him out of a top-10 finish.
 He wound up 13th.)

-Largely overshadowed so far in 2011 by JRM teammate Danica Patrick, Almirola is currently fourth in points, 26 points back from leader Ricky Stenhouse Jr.
+Largely overshadowed so far in 2011 by JRM teammate Danica Patrick, Almirola is currently fourth in points, 26 points back from leader Stenhouse.

 Kasey Kahne – I’ll be the first to admit my preseason predictions for Kahne weren’t all that optimistic.
 I figured a one season commitment to Red Bull Racing would wind up hindering his performance, with the team putting more resources into long-term driver Brian Vickers.
 In fact, Kahne is in the top 12 in Sprint Cup Series points right now while Vickers is mired back in 24th.
 Vickers’s lack of strong results has been a result of incidents not of his own doing in previous races this season, though, not due to a lack of performance.